kxie95/kxie95.github.io/_posts/2017-10-06-first-preso-in-a-long-time.md

 ### What I could do better for next time
 * Pace - I definitely felt myself talking faster.
-* Voice - Didn't have the most clarity due to nervousness (my whole stomach was turning inside out).
+* Voice - Clarity in my voice was lacking due to nervousness (my whole stomach was turning inside out).

 I'm sure there are plenty more things I could improve on but I will focus on these ones :).